 I know it’s basically everywhere but I would like to share my “eating healthy top tips”, more than ever, people are realizing how many junk food they eat everyday.
 They become conscious that processed food can be a real problem in the long term, and moreover people tend to think that eating healthy means getting rid of all those yummy dishes they love so much.
 But what if you have no time to shop organic, to cook at home and follow this or that diet?
 My answer would be: don’t worry.
 There are no difficult-to-follow rules if you want to swap your diet to a more nutritious and healthier one, you just need the right tools and the right timing.

-Besides knowing for sure the origin of processed food can be really hard (remember horse meat??) and if you take a closer look to labels you will discover that sugar, preservatives, additives, colorants are the basic ingredients.
+Moreover, knowing the “real” origin of processed food can be really hard and if you take a closer look to labels you will discover that sugar, preservatives, additives, colorants are the basic ingredients.
 Did you ever wonder why something you make at home may last 5 days and what you purchase at the grocery lasts up to 3 months?
 I guess there might be some differences..

 So if you want to start eating healthy food, you might want to start taking a closer look at what you buy, and eat whole, healthy natural foods in their natural state.

-Eating healthy top tips 2: OIL IS IMPORTANT
+Eating healthy top tips 2: Fats are important

-Choosing the oil you use to cook and season is very important.
-There are many types of oil, and some can be bad.
+Choosing the fats you use to cook and season your food is very important.
+There are many types of oils and fats, and some can be bad.
 Rapeseed oil, for instance, contains a high level of erucic acid that can cause many diseases.
 Vegetable oils are all made using chemicals to extract the oil from the seeds and nuts so I’d better avoid them.
 I usually do not use oil alone for stir frying or cooking, it’s better to add a little water to it to avoid burning, or you can use broth instead.
 Broth is very useful when it comes to cooking, I use it a lot in roasts and stews.

 Extra virgin olive oil is definitely the best for salad dressing and to be eaten raw (olive oil is not the same, always look for Extra Virgin), when deep frying you should instead choose a saturated fat or a fat that has a high smoking point.
 I personally prefer ghee or coconut oil, and since saturated fats won’t change their structure when heated, as vegetable oils do, they are healtier than other options.
 I wouldn’t overdo with deep frying though, couple of times a month should be enough.

-Eat a lot of veggies, there are too many ways to enjoy veggies and you should try to eat at least 5 serving of veggies and fruits per day.
+Eating a plant based diet means you mainly eat vegetables and fruits and animal products are limited to a few meals a week.
+There are really many ways to enjoy veggies and you should try to eat at least 5 serving of veggies and fruits per day.
 If you are able to buy organic at a cheap price it could be good, but if you do buy regular veggies and fruits just wash it very very carefully before eating and peel when needed (you can use baking soda dissolved in water, it’ll help removing excess dirt).

 The last advice is to try to grow your own food.
 If you have some space you could try grow scallions (mine are amazing! they grow so fast even in small vases), spinach, basil, parsley, salad.
 This last is the easiest, you just need to sprinkle seeds in the vase and you will get little cut-and-come-again lettuce for months!
 Even if you can grow just a couple of herbs, go for it!

-Everyone knows that buying food in large batches are useful to save money, but if you are worried that what you bought can be easily go bad, cook more and then freeze it.
-Many of us have microwaves in the kitchen so, instead of using it for heating or cooking processed food full of junks, use it for defrost healthy meal you cooked for yourself.
-I know that not everything could be frozen but there are a lot of things you can prepare and store for those nights you’re coming home late from work and don’t want to cook.
+Everyone knows that buying food in large batches is useful to save money, but if you are worried that what you bought can be easily go bad, cook more and then freeze it.
+Many of us have microwaves in the kitchen so, instead of using it for heating or cooking processed food full of junk, use it to defrost healthy meal you cooked for yourself.
+I know that not everything can be frozen but there are a lot of things you can prepare and store for those nights you’re coming home late from work and don’t want to cook.
 Do you want some examples?

-VEGGIES: you can boil all kind of veggies, or stir-frying them and then frozen in ziplock divided into servings.
+VEGGIES: you can boil all kind of veggies, or stir-frying them and then freeze them in ziplock divided into servings.

-MEAT: you can cook roasted meat, meat balls, hamburger, or you can frozen them raw, seasoned and ready-to-cook.
+MEAT: you can cook roasted meat, meat balls, burgers, or you can freeze them raw, seasoned and ready-to-cook.

 FISH: fish can also be frozen raw or cooked, I love salmon and I’ve learned how to fillet it by myself so I can buy a whole fish (saving money) and prepare it for my needs, then freeze it, portioned.

-Eating healthy top tips 6: FLOURS & SUGAR
+Eating healthy top tips 6: Flour and Sugar